 Warby Parker’s started its home try-on services in 2012.
 It was also smart of them to start a user-generated content (UGC) campaign for the same.
 Warby’s customers become a part of the campaign by sharing their photographs while trying the five pairs of Warby glasses and sharing it on their social media with the hashtag #WarbyHomeTryOn.

 Forever21 has created a single hashtag for all content generated by its users.
 (The benefit of using just one hashtag is that people associate better with the brand as well as with the hashtag.)
 Forever21 has the campaign #F21XME featured on its website, which asks participants to upload their favorite F21 outfit on Instagram using the hashtag, and get a chance to be featured.

 Twitter Product pages are helping eCommerce enterprises solicit more meaningful engagement through social media.
 Twitter product pages are tweets that lead to shopping information about an item.
 A buy button is included for those who wish to buy—an easy way to generate purchases directly from an engagement.

 We discussed earlier how emotional loyalty and participation can be leveraged to increase engagement.
 However, it is equally important for eCommerce enterprises to focus on increasing customer engagement from rationally loyal consumers, which can be done by providing them an enhanced on-site experience.
 Continuously improving users’ on-site experiences requires eCommerce enterprises to dig deep into user insights, identify and resolve pain points, and discover what interests or repels users.
 This can be done with the help of tools such as heatmaps, visitor recordings, and form analysis.

 Visitor recordings play back the actual interactions that any user has had on your website.
 These insights can be used further to analyze or validate whether any element on the website can prove to be a distraction for the user.
 In a case study by VWO, about UKToolCenter, removing the product filter improved site engagement by 27%.
-Using visitor recordings, the hypothesis that the product was a distraction was easily validated.
+Using visitor recordings, their hypothesis in VWO Plan that the product was a distraction, was easily validated.